File an OPRA Request

-2. A request for access to a government record under OPRA must be in writing, hand-delivered, mailed, transmitted electronically, or otherwise conveyed to the appropriate custodian.
-N.J.S.A.
+- A request for access to a government record under OPRA must be in writing, hand-delivered, mailed, transmitted electronically, or otherwise conveyed to the appropriate custodian.
+NJ.S.A.
 47:1A-5.g.
-The seven (7) business day response time does not commence until the records custodian receives the request form.
+The seven business day response time does not commence until the records custodian receives the request form.
 If you submit the request form to any other officer or employee of the Village of Ridgewood, that officer or employee must either forward the request to the appropriate custodian, or direct you to the appropriate custodian.
-N.J.S.A.
+NJ.S.A.
 47:1A-5.h.

-11. If your request for access to a government record has been denied or unfilled within the seven (7) business days required by law, you have a right to challenge the decision by the Village of Ridgewood to deny access.
-At your option, you may either institute a proceeding in the Superior Court of New Jersey or file a complaint with the Government Records Council (“GRC”) by completing the Denial of Access Complaint Form.
-You may contact the GRC by toll-free telephone at 866-850-0511, by mail at PO Box 819, Trenton, NJ, 08625, by e-mail at firstname.lastname@example.org, or at their web site at www.state.nj.us/grc.
+- If your request for access to a government record has been denied or unfilled within the seven business days required by law, you have a right to challenge the decision by the Village of Ridgewood to deny access.
+At your option, you may either institute a proceeding in the Superior Court of New Jersey or file a complaint with the Government Records Council ("GRC") by completing the Denial of Access Complaint Form.
+You may email the GRC, call the toll-free telephone at 866-850-0511, by mail at P.O.
+Box 819, Trenton, NJ, 08625, or at the GRC website.
 The Council can also answer other questions about the law.
 All questions regarding complaints filed in Superior Court should be directed to the Court Clerk in your County.